rubiii/spsm/README.md

 ## Upload

 Gulp creates a `public` directory with all the assets.
 This folder and everything in the root directory need to be uploaded to the server.
-The assets directory as well as the bower_components and node_modules directories do not need to uploaded.
+The `assets` directory as well as the `bower_components` and `node_modules` directories do not need to be uploaded.